Highway 287 Flood Mitigation Project

 History

 Excluding the cost for emergency response, the 2013 flood caused $9.9 million in damage to public infrastructure in this area.
 That’s over $18 million in today’s dollars.
-The Highway 287 bridge nearly failed from scour undermining the piers and north abutment, and the highway was closed for more than two weeks as the river overtopped the roadway.
+The US 287 bridge nearly failed from scour undermining the piers and north abutment, and the highway was closed for more than two weeks as the river overtopped the roadway.
 Many businesses were closed for months due to significant flood damage.

 Project Description

 The Highway 287 Flood Mitigation project is a joint effort between the City of Loveland, the Colorado Department of Homeland Security and Emergency Management (DHSEM) the Federal Emergency Management Agency (FEMA) and the Colorado Department of Transportation (CDOT) to design flood mitigation measures for the Big Thompson River at Highway 287.
-This project will focus on the Highway 287 bridge, but the entire project area extends from Railroad Avenue on the west to about Saint Louis Avenue on the east.
-Along Highway 287, the project area extends about 1,000 feet to the north and south of the river.
+This project will focus on the US 287 bridge, but the entire project area extends from Railroad Avenue on the west to about Saint Louis Avenue on the east.
+Along US 287, the project area extends about 1,000 feet to the north and south of the river.

-The project has three main components: bridge replacement and retrofitting, stream restoration and floodplain improvement.
+The project has three main components: bridge replacement and retrofitting, stream restoration, and floodplain improvement.
 A primary goal is to increase community resiliency by removing as many properties as feasible from the 100-year floodplain and reducing flood risk to those structures that remain in the floodplain.

 Project Scope